osudrl/TeleJoy/README.md

 See the [Setup Guide](https://github.com/osudrl/TeleJoy#setup-guide) for information about how to get the program working as intended.

-Also see the [documentation written](https://github.com/osudrl/TeleJoy/blob/master/joy/README.md) specifically for the [joy sketch](https://github.com/osudrl/TeleJoy/tree/master/joy) which goes into depth about how the code works if modifications are needed or a similar project is being developed.
+Also see the [documentation written](https://github.com/osudrl/TeleJoy/blob/master/joy/README.md) specifically for the [joy sketch](https://github.com/osudrl/TeleJoy/tree/master/joy) which goes into depth about how the code works if modifications are needed or if a similar project is being developed.

 ## In this Respository

 * [joy](https://github.com/osudrl/TeleJoy/tree/master/joy): The "main" program that most of this repository's documentation references.
-Meant to uploaded to the Teensy 3.2 to act as a Joystick HID based on the input from the radio controller.
+Meant to uploaded to the Teensy 3.2 to act as a Joystick HID which emulates input from the radio controller.
 * [ExtrmeJoystickTest](https://github.com/osudrl/TeleJoy/tree/master/ExtremeJoystickTest): Use this sketch to test if the Teensy has been properly configured as a "big" joystick.
 * [sdl-test](https://github.com/osudrl/TeleJoy/tree/master/sdl-test): A simple C program to show that SDL can "see" and interface with the Teensy as a joystick.
 * [serial](https://github.com/osudrl/TeleJoy/tree/master/serial): A simple C program to send telemetry values to the controller.
 Use as an example of how to change the Telemetry values over USB Serial.
-* [rulesetup](https://github.com/osudrl/TeleJoy/blob/master/rulesetup.sh): A simple shell script to update the linux udev rules to properly upload to the Teensy with Teensyduino.
+* [rulesetup](https://github.com/osudrl/TeleJoy/blob/master/rulesetup.sh): A simple shell script to update the linux udev rules so sketches can be properly uploaded to the Teensy with Teensyduino.

 # Setup Guide